ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

-#### The Causal Impact of an Anti-Bullying Intervention on Children's Development  (AEA RCT Registry 0010879)
+### Non-Toxic Peers: Long-Run Returns from an Anti-Bullying Program

 *joint with Tabea Braun, Ana Costa-Ramón, Ana Rodríguez-González and Christina Salmivalli*
 <br />
-(*E-mail for draft*)
+(*E-mail for draft*.
+AEA RCT Registry 0010879)
 <br />
 <br />
 We study the long-run impacts of a randomized anti-bullying intervention, the KiVa program, in Finnish schools.
 We link the RCT survey data for 15,000 pupils attending grades 7-9  to comprehensive administrative records on educational and labor market outcomes in adulthood.
 Treated students experience gains in human capital attainment and labor market outcomes: they are more likely to enroll in academic high school, obtain a university degree, and earn higher wages by ages 27-29.
 We find that these gains accrue to all groups of pupils, irrespective of gender or social role in the classroom.
 Evidence suggests that reductions in bullying, particularly among boys, leading to a more positive learning environment for all groups of pupils are the main driver behind these effects.